zoemccormick/rbac_workshop/README.md

 ## Setup

-This workshop will go through how to configure basic RBAC rules.
+This workshop will go through how to restrict service access via the Grey Matter RBAC filter.

 The setup of the mesh, the greymatter cli, and deployment of the fibonacci service are scripted here for you, but see [Greymatter Workshops](https://github.com/deciphernow/workshops) for the full step by step setup.
 The RBAC portion of this workshop also largely follows that in the [RBAC Configuration](https://github.com/DecipherNow/workshops/blob/master/training/4.%20Grey%20Matter%20Configuration/Grey%20Matter%20Configuration%20Training.md#securing-the-mesh-with-role-based-access-control-rbac) portion of the greymatter workshops.

 Prereq: You will need to have the decipher quickstart certs loaded into your browser to access, [downloadable from here](https://drive.google.com/file/d/1YEyw5vEHrXhDpGuDk9RHQcQk5kFk38uz/view).